Understanding the Importance of Work History in Social Security Disability Benefits

 40 total work credits, AND

-20 of those credits must be earned in the 10 years before you became disabled.
+20 of those credits must be earned in the 10 years before I became disabled.

-This means you must have worked at least 5 of the last 10 years before you stopped working due to disability.
+This means I must have worked at least 5 of the last 10 years before I stopped working due to disability.

-If you become disabled before age 31, you don’t need a full 40 credits.
-SSA reduces requirements for younger adults because they haven’t had as much time to work.
+If I become disabled before age 31, I don’t need a full 40 credits.
+The SSA reduces requirements for younger adults because they haven’t had as much time to work.

 Examples: